-Thank you for your interest in volunteering with the Clifton Institute.
-We could not accomplish our mission without the help of our dedicated volunteers.
+We could not accomplish our mission without the help of people like you.

-Invasive species control is a great way to get to see the 900-acre property, meet fellow environmentalists in your community, and make a difference for our native biodiversity.
+We need your help to control invasive Autumn Olive, Tree-of-heaven, Oriental Bittersweet, and Japanese Honeysuckle.
+These species provide inferior habitat for animals and they crowd out native plants.
+Exotic plants thrive at Clifton (as they do across the Piedmont) because of the property’s long history of disturbance.
+Invasive species control is a great way to get to see the 900-acre property, meet fellow environmentalists in your community, get some exercise, and make a difference for our native biodiversity.